Kumano Kodō: Nakahechi

 The entrance to Kumano Hongu Taisha and terminus of the first leg of the Nakahechi.

 The Nakahechi route leads into the rugged interior mountains toward Kumano Hongū Taisha.
 The main route covers the distance from Tanabe to Hongū and then the Nakahechi continues on to Nachi and Shingu.
-From Hongū, most pilgrims would take a boat down the Kumano River to The Nakahechi route was the most popular for pilgrimages from Kyoto, the ancient capital of Japan.
+From Hongū, most pilgrims would take a boat down the Kumano River to Kumano Hayatama Taisha.
+The Nakahechi route was the most popular for pilgrimages from Kyoto, the ancient capital of Japan.
 The earliest records of this route dates from the early 10th century.
 The trail has a long history of use by people with diverse belief backgrounds, leading to mixed religious symbolism overlaid and incorporated into the setting and stages of the pilgrimage.

 The UNESCO World Heritage registered section begins at Takijiri-oji, which is considered to be the point of entry to the sacred area of Kumano.
 From here it is about 40 km of mountainous trail before one reaches Kumano Hongū Taisha.
 Most pilgrimages break the journey into a two-day walk.
 The town of Chikatsuyu is about halfway.
 Most pilgrims stay the night here at a minshuku.